MetaMudraGames/Orbital-judgement-day/IDENTITY/IDENTITY_CARD_SPEC.md

 # Identity Card Specification

-A record of who you were when the oxygen ran out.
+A record of who you were when the game ended.

 ---